 4. Church Accountability

 In Acts 6, the church is responsible for choosing leaders (Acts 6:1–6).
-In Galatians 1, the church is charged with ensuring that the gospel is preached (Galatians 1:6–10).
+Galatians 1 charges the church to ensuring the preaching of the gospel (Galatians 1:6–10).
 If anyone begins proclaiming a message other than the gospel, the church is expected to stop them.
 Acts 13:1–3 shows us the church at Antioch sending out Paul and Barnabas for the spread of the gospel.

 If a professing Christian cannot identify with a particular body of believers, is not in a place where church discipline can be practiced, is not submitted to biblical church leadership, and is not accountable to a local body of believers, then, as David Platt says, “The reality is you are living contrary to the pattern of the New Testament.”